Skip to Content

 However, it should be noted though that the basic overhead pass itself does not always have to be thrown when the target is a long distance.

-Instead, as mentioned, the overhead skip pass is probably best for that type of situation.
+Instead, as mentioned, the overhead pass via skip action is probably best for that type of situation.
 As for the basic overhead pass, that can be thrown in a wide variety of different situations, even if the target is not too far away.

 Simple practice drill